 Definition: Standard excitation.
-For a given generalized screen, we define a standard excitation at a point z, an EM field configuration produced by sources in the volume outside the generalized screen, which would produce, if the external boundary C_E was perfectly conducting, a locally pure standard response at z.
+For a given generalized screen, we define a standard excitation at a point z, an electromagnetic field configuration produced by sources in the volume outside the generalized screen, which would produce, if the external boundary $\mathcal{C}E$ was perfectly conducting, a locally pure standard response at z.
 The type of the standard excitation is by definition the type of this standard response.

-We note that this definition is valid because we first established Theorem 7.
-It introduces standard excitations of type i{VAn} , of type ρ{Ln} and of type j{VOn} .
-It should be emphasized that many different EM field configurations are likely to produce the same standard excitation at a point z.
+We note that this definition is valid because we first established theorem 7.
+It introduces standard excitations of type $i{VA n}$ , of type $\rho{L n}$ and of type $j{VO n}$ .
+It should be emphasized that many different electromagnetic field configurations are likely to produce the same standard excitation at a point z.
 There is therefore no uniqueness to be expected here.

-A conjecture is that any EM environment (i.e., any applied EM field configuration in the volume outside the generalized shield) of a given generalized screen, can be written in the form of a sum of standard excitations at a point z, each of a different type.
-If true, this statement seems difficult to prove.
-We shall demonstrate it in Section VII, in the case of generalized shield of circular cross section.
+A conjecture is that any electromagnetic environment (i.e. any applied electromagnetic field configuration in the volume outside the generalized shield) of a given generalized screen, can be written in the form of a sum of standard excitations at a point z, each of a different type.
+If true, this statement seems difficult to proove.
+We shall demonstrate it in § VII, in the case of generalized shield of circular cross-section.